Will I Regret Not Taking Maternity Photos? | Bay Area Maternity Photography

 Being present before everything changes.

-For many families in Los Gatos and across the Bay Area, maternity sessions become one of the few times they intentionally pause during pregnancy.
+For many families across the Bay Area, maternity sessions become one of the few times they intentionally pause during pregnancy.

 What Parents Often Say Later